ojafero/YouMatter/README.md

-I pushed everything.
-I'm working on the devPost submission.
-Here are the steps to get the project running
+Here are the steps to get the project running <3
 1. If you haven't downloaded node, download it from here https://nodejs.org/en/
 2. Download the project from GitHub
 3. Add firebase.js inside the src folder.